charlesreid1/asmodeus/README.md

 <a name="content"></a>
 ## The Content Generation Toolchain

-This tool will automatically generate text using Olipy, a procedural and artistic text generation library.
+This bot will automatically generate text using Olipy, a procedural and artistic text generation library.

 It will then generate blog posts using the automatically generated text.